cse3901-2021au-giles/fantastic-four-peer-eval-tool/README.md

 ## Capabilities & Features
  * Teachers can send out peer evaluations for students to complete.
  * Peer evaluations can be checked from a specific teacher perspective.
- * Studens can view their own peer evaluations left by other students but reviewee name is anonymous.
+ * Students can view their own peer evaluations left by other students but reviewee name is anonymous.
  * Instructor has ability to create users, projects, teams, and initiate peer reviews.
  * Extensive login capabilities:
     * Different levels of users: system, teacher, student.